Skip to content Skip to footer

 Weather

-Vancouver experiences a temperate oceanic climate with mild, wet winters and warm, dry summers.
+Vancouver experiences a temperate marine climate with mild, rainy winters and warm, dry summers.
 Average temperatures range from 35°F (2°C) in winter to 80°F (27°C) in summer.
-Rainfall is common throughout the year with the wettest months being November through February.
-Humidity levels are moderate, and air quality is generally good.
+Rainfall is heaviest from November to February, with humidity levels typically around 70-80%.
+Air quality is generally good in the area.

 Language